consistentJake/AgenticRecommender/doc/design/thinkrec_integration_plan.md

 - Integrate the reflection data generation loop so that mispredicted samples automatically populate reasoning prompts, mirroring ThinkRec’s iterative improvement cycle.

 In summary, we should start by adapting our basic QLoRA finetuner to emit ThinkRec-style prompts and losses, while progressively upstreaming projection and prompt utilities from the original repo to avoid re-implementing complex embedding-handling code.

+## 4. What We Already Have in AgenticRecommender

+- `agentic_recommender/datasets/base_dataset.py` builds chronological interaction sessions with leave-one-out prep, negative sampling, and candidate pools.
+The Beauty and Delivery Hero subclasses inherit this to load raw JSON/CSV into consistent `[user_id, items, timestamps]` sessions.
+- `agentic_recommender/data/process_beauty_dataset.py` materialises processed artifacts: pickled dataset object, stats, split JSON files, and sample evaluation prompts.
+These outputs give us ready-made train/val/test splits and item-name mappings.
+- `agentic_recommender/training/data_preparation.py` fabricates manager/analyst prompts plus textual rationales.
+Although crafted for agent skill training, the generated explanations already resemble the `reason` field required by ThinkRec’s reasoning loss.

+The immediate gaps versus ThinkRec-formatted data are: (a) explicit binary labels per target, (b) embedding tensors for prompt injection, and (c) a structured JSONL export that interleaves reasoning vs. classification samples.

+## 5. Applying Existing Data to LoRA Training

+1. **Derive leave-one-out targets**: For every session in `beauty_train.json`, use `SequentialDataset.prepare_to_predict()` and `extract_ground_truth()` to form `(history, target)` pairs.
+Assign `label = 1` for the held-out target and sample `label = 0` negatives via `create_candidate_pool()` to build contrastive recommendation examples.
+2. **Synthesize reasoning strings**: Reuse `TrainingDataGenerator.generate_analyst_examples()` to craft natural-language rationales conditioned on the same history/target pair.
+These strings seed the `reason` field for the reasoning-mode batches.
+3. **Generate collaborative embeddings**: Train or load the existing MF/SASRec encoder used elsewhere in the project (mirroring ThinkRec).
+Export per-user and per-item vectors and batch-pack them into `.npz` shards keyed by `user_id` / `item_id`.
+This lets us call the ThinkRec projection stack without retraining from scratch.
+4. **Assemble ThinkRec-style records**: Write a converter that iterates over the processed splits, merges textual metadata (`item_to_name`), embeddings, and reasoning strings into the JSONL structure outlined in Section 1.
+Store mode flags (`mode: "v2" | "v1"`) so the trainer can mix objectives.
+5. **Feed Task 1 trainer**: Extend `qlora_finetune.py` to accept this structured file, construct prompts (with placeholder replacement optional at first), and alternate batches according to `mode`.
+Start with text-only prompts; once embedding exports are ready, plug in the projection/prompt composer modules imported from ThinkRec.
+6. **Iterate with reflection data**: After the first LoRA pass, log mispredictions, and reuse the reflection tooling in `previousWorks/ThinkRec/dataset/tools` to enrich the reasoning corpus—closing the loop similar to ThinkRec’s self-improvement cycle.

+This plan keeps the current dataset processing intact, layers on the missing labels/embeddings, and routes the enriched samples through the upgraded QLoRA trainer to match ThinkRec’s dual-objective finetuning regime.